Dean Harrison - Counselling Psychologist

 First Fulfill Basic Needs (Physiological Needs) - Deficiency Needs

-Once these needs are fulfilled, an individual can then focus on achieving more abstract goals such as the need to become better at what they do or to achieve a certain level of mastery in their chosen field.
+Once these needs are fulfilled, an individual can focus on achieving more abstract goals, such as becoming better at what they do or achieving a certain mastery level in their chosen field.

-This process is called “self-actualisation” by Abraham Maslow because he believed it was something that we pursue throughout our lives.
+This process is called “self-actualisation” by Abraham Maslow because he believed it was something we pursue throughout our lives.
 Self-actualisation was not simply something that happens once or twice.
-It is a continuous journey within which there are many milestones along the way towards greater fulfilment in life
+It is a continuous journey within which there are many milestones along the way towards greater fulfilment in life.

 The Need for Safety